Division Chief: Joseph Gaut, MD, PhD

-The Department of Pathology & Immunology at Washington University School of Medicine provides unsurpassed training in Anatomic Pathology through a subspecialty emphasis practice model.
+The Department of Pathology & Immunology provides unsurpassed training in Anatomic Pathology through a subspecialty emphasis practice model.

-Barnes-Jewish Hospital, St. Louis Children’s Hospital, the Siteman Cancer Center, and the Center for Advanced Medicine, all located at Washington University Medical Center, provide a volume of case material that is necessary for residents to learn to diagnose the entire spectrum of human disease.
-The faculty’s expertise and commitment to resident education, coupled with daily teaching conferences and one-on-one sign-out, ensure that full advantage is taken of the educational opportunities provided by the case material.
+Barnes-Jewish Hospital, St. Louis Children’s Hospital, Siteman Cancer Center and the Mallinckrodt Institute of Radiology, all located at Washington University Medical Center, provide a volume of case material that is necessary for residents to learn to diagnose the entire spectrum of human disease.
+The faculty’s expertise and commitment to resident education, coupled with daily teaching conferences and one-on-one sign-out, ensure that trainees are able to take full advantage is of the educational opportunities provided by the wide-ranging case material.

 At the end of their Anatomic Pathology training, residents are well prepared for a position as a practicing general pathologist.
 However, many trainees choose to pursue additional subspecialty training.
 The Division of Anatomic Pathology at Washington University offers numerous clinical fellowships.

-The modern era of surgical pathology at Barnes Hospital and Washington University School of Medicine began with the arrival of Dr. Lauren V. Ackerman in 1948.
-The appointment of Dr. Ackerman who was not a surgeon, signaled formal recognition that the field of surgical pathology had become sufficiently advanced to require practitioners specifically trained in the discipline.
-By the early 1960s, surgical pathology had been subsumed by the Department of Pathology, transforming Anatomic Pathology from ‘pathology of the dead’ based strictly on autopsies, to ‘pathology of the living’ based on the evaluation of surgical specimens.
+The modern era of surgical pathology at Barnes Hospital and Washington University School of Medicine began with the arrival of Lauren V. Ackerman, MD in 1948.
+The appointment of Dr. Ackerman, who was not a surgeon, signaled formal recognition that the field of surgical pathology had become sufficiently advanced to require practitioners specifically trained in the discipline.
+By the early 1960s, surgical pathology had been subsumed by the Department of Pathology, transforming Anatomic Pathology from ‘pathology of the dead,’ based strictly on autopsies, to ‘pathology of the living’ based on the evaluation of surgical specimens.